 2. Prioritize Cooperation.

 There is a need for accountability and transparency in team communication.
 Team members need to be aware of what the other person is doing and what they want to do next.
 It is important for team members to know what’s going on with other projects, tasks, or goals so they can help each other out and collaborate better.

 The ability to work in a team is one of the most important skills in today’s world.
 It is an integral part of many careers, and it can be the key to success in any career field.
 People who collaborate well with others and can encourage and motivate their team members to perform better than those who cannot.

 3. Assist Team Members in Forming Bonds.

 Employee engagement is an organization‘s success with its employees.
 Not only does it help the company create better quality, but it also means happier and more productive employees.
 Ways to foster team bonding can be divided into three categories: physical, emotional, and cognitive.
 One of the easiest ways to start fostering team bonding is by being more mindful of how you communicate with your teammates.
 Physical activities are one of the most common methods that teams use to bond.
-Emotional activities like ice breakers help break down any barriers or tension before they arise.
-Cognitive activities like problem-solving games are ideal to remove any obstacles between team members through shared knowledge and understanding.
+Emotional activities like icebreakers help break down any barriers or tension before they arise.
+Cognitive activities like problem-solving games are ideal for removing any obstacles between team members through shared knowledge and understanding.